dedsec1121fk/DedSec/README.md

 ---

-The **DedSec Project** is a toolkit designed for educational purposes, providing scripts and guides that cover everything from understanding phishing attacks to turning your phone into a portable, powerful command-line environment.
+The **DedSec Project** is a comprehensive cybersecurity toolkit designed for educational purposes, providing 40+ powerful tools that cover everything from network security analysis to ethical hacking education.
 Everything here is completely free and designed to help you shift from being a target to being a defender.

 ## 📋 Table of Contents